Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Generic superposition of states

-Consider the example of a 4-component cat state, also known as a compass state~\cite{zurek_sub-planck_2001}, obtained by setting $L=4$ in Eq.~(\ref{eq:genric1}).
-This quantum state was the first to introduce the concept of sub-Planck structures in phase space.
-The sub-Planck structures of this state are anisotropic, leading to an anisotropic enhancement in phase-space sensitivity \cite{shukla_superposing_2023}, which we will discuss further.
-This compass state is denoted as:
+Consider the example of a four-component cat state, also known as a ``compass state"~\cite{zurek_sub-planck_2001}, obtained by setting $L=4$ in Eq.~(\ref{eq:genric1}).
+This quantum state was the first to introduce the concept of sub-Planckian structures in phase space.
+The sub-Planckian structures of this state are anisotropic, leading to an anisotropic enhancement in phase-space sensitivity \cite{shukla_superposing_2023}, which we discuss further.
+This compass state is denoted as

 with the Wigner function